-The student will be admitted to candidacy and may enroll in dissertation hours (MAN 6980) only upon completion of the preliminary examinations (MAN 8964), the formal assignment of a passing grade in MAN 8964, and the successful presentation of the second year research paper or milestone project.
+The student will be admitted to candidacy and may enroll in dissertation hours (MAN 6980) only upon completion of the preliminary examinations (MAN 8964), the formal assignment of a passing grade in MAN 8964, and the successful presentation of the second-year research paper or milestone project.
 The student will receive a registration number provided by the College of Business Graduate Office in every semester in which MAN 6980 is taken.
 The candidate will receive a grade of Incomplete (I), Satisfactory (S), or Unsatisfactory (U) for any dissertation hours taken.

-- All students must register continuously for a minimum of 3 credit hours, at least 2 of which must be dissertation hours, from the semester they pass their preliminary exam and are admitted to candidacy through the semester they graduate.
-This includes summer semesters. - A student on an assistantship must register for a minimum of 9 hours of credit, at least 2 of which must be dissertation hours, each semester.
-A student receiving financial aid is required by the Financial Aid Office to register for 6-12 hours (unless on an assistantship). - A student who is not on an assistantship must register for a minimum of 3 credit hours, at least 2 of which must be dissertation hours, in the semester of the dissertation defense, since it is presumed that the committee is actively involved in reading the final draft of the dissertation.
+- 1. All students must register continuously for a minimum 2 dissertation hours, from the semester they pass their preliminary exam and are admitted to candidacy through the semester they graduate.
+This includes summer semesters. - 2.
+A student on an assistantship must register for a minimum of 9 hours of credit, at least 2 of which must be dissertation hours, each semester.
+A student receiving financial aid is required by the Financial Aid Office to register for 6-12 hours (unless on an assistantship). - 3.
+A student who is not on an assistantship must register for a minimum 2 dissertation hours in the semester of the dissertation defense, since it is presumed that the committee is actively involved in reading the final draft of the dissertation.

-- A student who is not on an assistantship and is not in residence (on campus) must register for a minimum of 3 credit hours, at least 2 of which must be dissertation hours, in each semester, including summers and the semester they graduate. - International students are responsible for checking with the Center for Global Engagement to ensure they take the minimum number of hours to maintain their immigration status.
+- 4. A student who is not on an assistantship and is not in residence (on campus) must register for a minimum 2 dissertation hours in each semester, including summers and the semester they graduate. - 5.
+International students are responsible for checking with the Center for Global Engagement to ensure they take the minimum number of hours to maintain their immigration status.